tuanphung/SmartTableView/README.md

 - It's super easy to reuse UITableViewCell.
 - Models are managed by LazyTableView, not ViewController anymore.
 - Allow displaying UITableViewCells base on model type without pain.
 After some setup, just push models to LazyTableView, then cell will automatically pick up models and display them.
 - Support Generic and Associated types.
-So, no type casts required.
+So no type casts required.

 Introduce LazyTableViewCellProtocol
 --------------